The geo pages that rank for years tend to rank for the same reason, and it is not the reason most people template for.

 On top of that we layer location-specific facts pulled from the intake.
 Local response time.
 Named technicians for the geography.
 A list of completed work for the town with year, scope, and a one-line outcome.
 Local pricing if it varies.
 Local certifications, permits, or municipal registrations.
 Three to seven internal links to related service pages, case studies, and parent-area pages.
 Two to four external citations to authoritative local sources, the municipal building department or chamber being the typical pair.

 The schema and the body copy reinforce each other.
 The crawler reads the LocalBusiness block and gets a structured signal.
 The user reads the body copy and gets a human one.
 When the two agree, the page indexes fast and stays indexed.
 When the two disagree, the page either gets demoted or treated as low-quality even when it ranks.
-We cover the broader role of structured data in AEO and answer engine ranking and in the llms.txt file post.
+The broader role of structured data is in AEO and answer engine ranking and the llms.txt file.

 The data shape is the part of geo-page work that most agencies skip.
 It is also the part that compounds over time.
 A page with a real LocalBusiness block and real local facts can be updated in place as facts change.
 A page that is just templated prose has nothing underneath it to update.